tybens/leilanibender.com/blog/content/escape_analysis.md

 LuaJIT's does something called [*Allocation Sinking*](http://wiki.luajit.org/Allocation-Sinking-Optimization), which is based on escape analysis and the result is very powerful allocation removals, doing things that even the age-old Hotspot can't do.
 Pypy implemented a vast majority of the things that LuaJIT did (see this [2012 paper](http://www1.maths.lth.se/matematiklth/vision/publdb/reports/pdf/ardo-bolz-etal-dls-12.pdf)) though I'd want to describe some of these optimizations in the context of LuaJIT rather than Pypy because LuaJIT gave me free examples.

 When data is allocated, there's typically a "store" and then a "load" later on.
-Store-to-load forwarding is essentially what it sounds like, getting the subsequent "load" function to receive data directly from the location of storing.
+Store-to-load forwarding is what it sounds like, getting the subsequent "load" function to receive data directly from the location of storing.
 This is used to have powerful allocation sinking, more commonly called "code motion" (or specifically, loop-invariant code motion as JITs tend to be concerned with loop optimizations).
-This examples do not use executable Lua code
+These examples do not use executable Lua code.

 ```lua
 local x = 0